Collaborators International Federation of Red Cross and Red Crescent Societies

 Over 300 delegates from 60 National Societies took on the escape room at the International Red Cross General Assembly in Geneva.

-Last year, the world's largest humanitarian organisation, the International Federation of Red Cross and Red Crescent Societies, unveiled its 10 year strategy.
+In 2019, the world's largest humanitarian organisation, the International Federation of Red Cross and Red Crescent Societies, unveiled its 10 year strategy.
 As global change accelerates, there has never been a more important strategy for the organisation.
 However, strategy documents are dry, difficult to understand and ultimately, for an organisation with 19 million volunteers, hard to disseminate.